DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 Disclamer:

-	The paradigm shift in distributed data architecture comes with several nuances and considerations, which mostly depend on **organizational maturity and skills, organizational structure, risk appetite, sizing and dynamics** .
+	1. The paradigm shift in Distributed Data Architecture with domain driven ownership comes with several nuances and consideration.
+Implmentation of Data Mesh architecture in any enterprise mostly depend on
+	(a) organizational maturity and skills,
+	(b) organizational structure,
+	(c) risk appetite,
+	(d) sizing and dynamics.

+	2. Data Mesh has a concrete set of principle (most importantly a set of ideas).
+Physcializing those ideas to practice by building out mesh is a JOURNEY.

+	3. There may not be an obvious THRESHOLD to measure the Data Mesh industrialization. i.e., it's a continuum of care.

 ## Why DATA MESH (Decentralized Domain Oriented Data Product, powered by Topologies for Decentralized Data-Product node governance with Self-serve Data Infra) Architecture/ Model?: